lukechampine/us/CONTRIBUTING.md

 This rule does not apply to small PRs.
 Small PRs are more likely to be accepted, and if they are rejected, the amount of wasted effort isn't terribly large.
-Please note, however, that "small" in this context does not mean "under 100 lines of code changed."
+Please note, however, that "small" in this context does not mean "under 100 lines of code changed," but rather "little effort invested."
 Adding a test, correcting a bunch of spelling errors, or running existing code through a linter are all small PRs, even though they may change hundreds of lines.
-Conversely, you may invest days of effort optimizing a 50-line function, only to find out later that your optimization backfires under real-world conditions, or that the function was slated to be removed entirely as part of a larger refactor.
+Conversely, you may invest days of effort optimizing a 50-line function, only to find out later that the function was slated to be removed entirely as part of a larger refactor.
 Use your best judgment when deciding what counts as "small," but when in doubt, err on the side of caution and propose your change first.

-The preferred method of proposing a change is to open an issue with the `Proposal` prefix, e.g. `Proposal: new chunk caching algorithm`.
+The preferred method of proposing a change is to open an issue with the `Proposal` prefix, e.g. `Proposal: New chunk caching algorithm`.
 The issue should contain a description of the problem being addressed and a basic outline of how you intend to fix it.
 You can propose changes via other channels, like Discord, but issues are preferred because they leave a